atoy3731/proxmox-iac/README.md

 ## Pure K3s Cluster

+This will install K3s without a reliance on Rancher MCM.
+It pulls the K3s binary from Github.
+You can always register this cluster with Rancher MCM after provisioning through the UI.

 1. Copy the `k3s-example/` directory to another directory.

 2. Update the `cluster_secrets.enc.yaml` with whatever join token you want and encrypt the file with: